-The Scrappy: Several, including Wendy (Season 1), Angela (Season 3), and Kenley (Season 5), Gretchen and Ivy (season 8)
+The Scrappy: Several, including Angela (Season 3), Gretchen and Ivy (season 8)

 Olivier seems to be hated as much as he's loved, especially after his Freak Out over having to design clothing for real women with BOOBS and complaints about not working with models and instead with "fat people", not to mention people who dislike his accent and think he's faking it.
 At least one blogger's referred to him as "the personification of the color beige" and was all too happy when he was eliminated.

-With each passing week Joshua M seems to becoming more of one, and his behavior during the After the Runway special seems to have sealed the deal, in part because he managed to be a one-man Spotlight-Stealing Squad with his insulted reaction to being called out for his Jerkass behavior.
+Joshua M, and his behavior during the After the Runway solidified it, in part because he managed to be a one-man Spotlight-Stealing Squad with his insulted reaction to being called out for his Jerkass behavior.

-Ven's behavior in episode 6 of season 10 quickly landed him here, since he was constantly complaining about the fact that his client was plus sized and didn't seem to get why his behavior was a problem (to the point of making her cry) not to mention being rather hypocritical since he's not exactly a model sized guy himself.
+Ven, due to his behavior of him constantly complaining about the fact that his client was plus sized and didn't seem to get why his behavior was a problem (to the point of making her cry) not to mention being rather hypocritical since he's not exactly a model sized guy himself.
 It was made worse when, after the episode ended, Ven went on to his twitter account and continued speaking badly of his client, and even accused Project Runway producers of editing the show to try to make him look bad.

-And in the All Stars 2 season, Laura Kathleen's behavior made it to the point that she was hated even more then Joshua M., whose entry further up the page can attest to the level of hatred he earned in their original season.
+All Stars 2 season, Laura Kathleen's behaviour (mostly flaunting how she rich she was) made it to the point that she was hated even more then Joshua M., whose entry further up the page can attest to the level of hatred he earned in their original season.

-Timothy in season 12 seems to be barreling towards scrappydom at breakneck speed from the first two episodes alone due to his holier-than-thou "eco friendly" platform, which he never shuts up about despite the fact that the judges have rightly pummeled him for Completely Missing the Point of the show in general and being a massive Hypocrite for doing things like forcing his model to go barefoot while he wears sparkly (women's) shoes on the runway next to her.
-Compare and contrast with Gretchen, who was also a sustainable designer and still managed to produce great work and never tried to push "sustainable design" or anything.
+Timothy in season 12 barrels towards this at breakneck speed from the first two episodes alone due to his holier-than-thou "eco friendly" platform, which he never shuts up about despite the fact that the judges have rightly pummeled him for Completely Missing the Point of the show in general and being a massive Hypocrite for doing things like forcing his model to go barefoot while he wears sparkly (women's) shoes on the runway next to her.
+Compare and contrast with Gretchen, who was also a sustainable designer and still managed to produce great work when she wants to and never tried to push "sustainable design" or anything.